-Vitamin K1 is essential in the synthesis of prothrombin and clotting factors II, VII, IX, and X, which allow the blood to coagulate.
+Vitamin K1 is an essential component in the synthesis of clotting factors II (or prothrombin), VII, IX, and X, which allow the blood to coagulate.
 When there is an inadequate supply of vitamin K in the body, clotting factors are not readily synthesized, which can lead to spontaneous bleeding.

 Prothrombin is a precursor to thrombin, which is an element of the clotting cascade that is needed to convert fibrinogen to fibrin.
 Because prothrombin is necessary for clotting to occur, patients with hypoprothrombinemia are prone to bleeding.
 In these patients, vitamin K1 is given to increase synthesis of prothrombin.

 Babies are born with a vitamin K deficiency.
 In order to prevent complications such as hemorrhage, newborns are given a single dose of vitamin K1 to increase prothrombin levels and to prevent bleeding.

 Warfarin is a vitamin K antagonist and can cause bleeding or hemorrhage when the therapeutic dose is exceeded.

 When administered intravenously, vitamin K1 can elicit a hypersensitivity reaction, leading to shock and possible death.